stipefrkovic/identity-document-classification-trainer/README.md

 ## Putting the annotated images for training

-The annotated images should be put in the
+The annotated images should be put in this directory:
 ```
 training_app/src/workspace/training_demo/images/train
 ```

 ## Putting the annotated images for testing

-The annotated images should be put in the
+The annotated images should be put in this directory:
 ```
 training_app/src/workspace/training_demo/images/test
 ```

-## Running the script
+## Starting the training

+To start the training you should use this command:
 ```terminal
 docker-compose up
 ```